Inzhenerka/docs.getdbt.tech/website/docs/docs/introduction.md

 Use dbt to quickly and collaboratively transform data and deploy analytics code following software engineering best practices like version control, modularity, portability, CI/CD, and documentation.
 This means anyone on the data team comfortable with SQL can safely contribute to production-grade data pipelines.

-### The dbt platform
+### The dbt platform (formerly dbt Cloud)

-The <Constant name="dbt_platform" /> offers the fastest, most reliable, and scalable way to deploy dbt.
+The <Constant name="dbt_platform" /> (formerly dbt Cloud) offers the fastest, most reliable, and scalable way to deploy dbt.
 Allowing data teams to optimize their data transformation by developing, testing, scheduling, and investigating data models using a single, fully managed service through a web-based user interface (UI).

 You can learn about plans and pricing on [www.getdbt.com](https://www.getdbt.com/pricing/).
 Learn more about the [<Constant name="dbt_platform" /> features](/docs/cloud/about-cloud/dbt-cloud-features) and try one of the [<Constant name="cloud" /> quickstarts](/docs/get-started-dbt).